anetczuk/cpp-memory-performance/doc/README.md

 Number of processes is defined by bash command ```grep -c ^processor /proc/cpuinfo```.

 Each benchmark consists of time measurements of access time to allocated structures.
-Measurments are taken structures of size in range from almost empty container to container of maximum given size.
+Measurments are taken for structures of size ranging from almost empty container to container of maximum given size.

 Time measurements are done using *std::chrono* high resolution clock.